 The following accessory uses and structures are permitted when associated with, and subordinate to, a permitted residential use on the same building site and when consistent with the approved Site Development Permit for the project and any other regulations in this Zoning Code that apply.
+Accessory uses ancillary to the primary permitted use shall not to exceed twenty five percent (25%) of total floor area of the permitted primary use.

-- (a) Garages and carports.

-- (b) Fences and walls.

-- (c) Patio covers.

-- (d) Swimming pools.

-- (e) Signs per section 7-9-114 except no roof signs or projecting signs.

-- (f) Noncommercial keeping of pets and animals.

-- (g) Home occupations.

-- (h) Manager's unit, which is exempt from affordability requirements.

-- (i) Child day care center/early education facility per the Housing Opportunities Manual. - (j) Accessory uses and structures that the Director finds are consistent with the design of the project and the purpose and intent of these overlay regulations.
+- (a) Garages and carports. - (b) Fences and walls. - (c) Patio covers. - (d) Swimming pools. - (e) Signs per section 7-9-114 except no roof signs or projecting signs. - (f) Noncommercial keeping of pets and animals. - (g) Home occupations. - (h) Manager's unit, which is exempt from affordability requirements. - (i) Child day care center/early education facility per the Housing Opportunities Manual. - (j) General administrative office permitted only if ancillary to the primary permitted use. - (k) Accessory uses and structures that the Director finds are consistent with the design of the project and the purpose and intent of these overlay regulations.